 In the previous lessons we’ve learned about the verb aspects in Russian and got to know what are perfective and imperfective Russian verbs.
-Let’s look at some more examples these verbs today.
+Since the topic is a bit complicated, today we’ll spend some time practicing.

 Чита́ть (imperfective) / прочита́ть (perfective) – to read

 Ты чита́ла э́ту кни́гу?

 Did you read this book? (have you ever read it? – action with no indication of the start and the end)

 Have you read this book? (you were supposed to, i.e. it implies an action that was supposed to happen at least once)